I don't even know how to begin conveying the fantastic-ness that was the Futureheads show. Whoo, boy. This is going to take a while.

 and Replacing the Word Money With the Word Vampires

-and Seeing Which Expressions Still Hold True
+and Seeing Which Expressions Still Hold True1.
+Time is vampires.

 2. Put your vampire where your